 At this point, you will be heading west toward the corner of the park.
 There is an additional walk-in entry to the park at about the 6-mile mark along this stretch of trail.
 The trail makes an abrupt turn south toward Granite Tank.
 You will be walking toward the actual mountain range.
 Although it will seem that you will reach the mountains, you will not.
 This is where the hike becomes interesting.
 The unusual rock formations along this stretch of the trail make for interesting photographs.
 The trail continues past Rock Knob to the right and Tonto Tank to the left until it begins to turn East at approximately 13 miles.
 Throughout this section, the terrain is broken.
 However, this is the most scenic section of the trail.
 After passing the old Pemberton Ranch site with less than a mile to go, the trail will again cross the park drive and end with a straight shot back to the parking area.

 The total elevation gain on this hike is less than 1000 ft.
 There is no water along the trail.
 Elevation at the trailhead is 1960 feet.
 My evaluation of the trail is that it makes for excellent mountain biking.
-As a hiking trail it is too long and dull to hold the hikers interest.
+As a hiking trail, it is too long and dull to hold the hiker's interest.
 It is possible to break the hike into segments by connecting with other park trails.
-This is a popular trail for trail runners do to its flat, even terrain and mountain bikers for its length.
+This is a popular trail for trail runners due to its flat, even terrain and mountain bikers for its length.
 Bike it, don't hike it.